Rahmans-Account/Rahmans-Account/README.md

 - 👋 Hi, I’m Abdul Rahman
--  I’m interested in creating awesome projects
+-  I’m like creating awesome projects
--  I’m a java developer.
-- 💞 I’m looking to collaborate on java application based projects

 <!---
 Rahmans-Account/Rahmans-Account is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.